If the company does not have any NOx emission one quarter, it should be reported as 0 - zero.

 Reporting to the Norwegian Tax Administration

-Note that the emissions must be reported each quarter by the 18th in the following month to the Norwegian Tax Administration, but under the zero tax rate code.
+Note that the emissions must be reported each quarter by the 18th in the following month to the Norwegian Tax Administration under exemption code 35 for Environmental Agreement on NOx.
+The amount should be set as zero.

 The reported emission figures to the Norwegian Tax Administration shall be the same as the emission figures reported each quarter to the NOx Fund.
 The NOx Fund will forward information about the companies' reported emissions if requested by the tax- and pollution-authorities.